MicrosoftDocs/visualstudio-docs/docs/cross-platform/learn-app-building-basics-with-xamarin-forms-in-visual-studio.md

     }
     ```

-5. Add a third class to the **WeatherApp** project named **Core** where you'll put shared business logic.
-This code forms a query string with a zip code, calls the weather data service, and populates an instance of the **Weather** class.
+5. Add a third class to the **WeatherApp** project named **Core.cs** where you'll put shared business logic.
+This code forms a query string with a zip code, calls the weather data service, and populates an instance of the `Weather` class.

 6. Replace the contents of **Core.cs** with the following code: